Hot cross buns are a favourite treat. But for many gluten-intolerant people, they have always been out of reach.

 As soon as you’ve got everything organized, they go into the oven for about 30 minutes, giving them enough time to form a crusty exterior while keeping the interior soft and sweet.

-If you’d like to cut down on the number of steps involved, you could swap the raisins for dried figs, apricots, or prunes.
+If you’d like to experiment with some different flavours you could swap the raisins for dried figs, apricots, or prunes.

 Keep the spiced treats coming with our Gluten-Free Ginger Cinnamon Cookie Recipes